-- o The availability of both national and international bandwidth, as well as equipment. - o The difficulty to pay for the services and the devices required to access the ICTs. - The instability and or lack of power supply.
+- o The availability of both national and international bandwidth, as well as equipment. - o The difficulty to pay for the services and the devices required to access the ICTs. - The instability and/or lack of power supply.
 0 - The scarcity of qualified staff.
 0 - o The existence of a policy and regulatory framework that hinders the development of these models in favor of state monopolies or incumbents.

-In this context, the World Summit of the Information Society aimed at achieving "a people-centred, inclusive and development-oriented Information Society, where everyone can create, access, utilize and share information and knowledge.
+In this context, the World Summit of the Information Society [WSIS] aimed at achieving "a people-centred, inclusive and developmentoriented Information Society, where everyone can create, access, utilize and share information and knowledge.
 Therefore, enabling individuals, communities and people to achieve their full potential in promoting their sustainable development and improving their quality of life".
-It also called upon "governments, private sector, civil society and international organizations" to actively engage to work towards the bridging of the digital divide [WSIS].
+It also called upon "governments, private sector, civil society and international organizations" to actively engage to work towards the bridging of the digital divide.

 Some Alternative Networks have been deployed in underserved areas, where citizens may be compelled to take a more active part in the design and implementation of ICT solutions.
-However, Alternative Networks are also present in some "global north" countries, being built as an alternative to commercial ones managed by mainstream network operators.
+However, Alternative Networks (e.g. [Baig]) are also present in some "global north" countries, being built as an alternative to commercial ones managed by mainstream network operators.

-The consolidation of a number of mature Alternative Networks (e.q.
-Community Networks) sets a precedent for civil society members to become more active in the search for alternatives to provide themselves with affordable access.
-Furthermore, Alternative Networks could contribute to other dimensions of the digital development like increased human capital and the creation of content and services targeting the locality of each network.
+The consolidation of a number of mature Alternative Networks (e.g. Community Networks) sets a precedent for civil society members to become more active in the search for alternatives to provide themselves with affordable access.
+Furthermore, Alternative Networks could contribute to bridge the digital divide by increasing human capital and promoting the creation of localised content and services.